metabrainz/picard-plugins/plugins/classical_extras/Readme.md

     * **Source of genres**
     Any or all of four sources may be selected.
 In each case, any values found are treated as "candidate genres" - they will only be applied to the specified genre and sub-genre tags in accordance with the criteria in the "allowed genres" section (see below).

       (a) "Existing file tag".
 The contents of the existing file tag (as specified above - main genre tag only) will be included as candidate genres.
+Note that, if this tag name is not "genre", then the contents of the tag "genre" will be included as well.

       (b) "Folksonomy work tags".
 This will use the folksonomy tags for **works** (including parent works) as a possible source of genres.
 To use the folksonomy tags for **releases/tracks**, select the main Picard option in Options->Metadata->"Use folksonomy tags as genre".
-Again (unlike vanilla Picard) these are candidate genres, subject to matching allowed genres.
+Again (unlike vanilla Picard) these are candidate genres, and will only be published if they match the allowed genres.

       (c) "Work-type".
-The work-type attribute of works or parent works will be used.
+The work-type attribute of works or parent works will be used as a candidate genre.

       (d) "Infer from artist metadata".
 This option was on the artist tab in version 0.9.1 and prior.
 Owing to the additional genre processing now available, the operation of this option is slightly restricted compared to the earlier versions.
 It attempts to create candidate genres based on information in the artist-related tags.
 Values provided are:
 	Orchestral, Concerto, Choral, Opera, Duet, ,Trio, Quartet, Chamber music, Aria ('classical values') and Vocal, Song, Instrumental ('generic values').
 If the track is a recorded work and the track artist is the composer (i.e. MusicBrainz 'classical style'), the candidate genre values will also include "Classical".
 The 'classical values' will only be included as candidate genres if the track is deemed to be 'classical' by some part of the genre processing section.